dominikkau/CIS5650-Final-Project-GPU-VPM/README.md

 </p>

 ## Description
-GPU-VPM is a GPU-based implementation of the Vortex Particle Method (VPM) which simulates airflow in aerodynamics.
+GPU-VPM is a GPU-based implementation of the reformulated Vortex Particle Method (VPM) which simulates airflow in aerodynamics.

 Positioned between low-fidelity, fast simulations and high-fidelity, resource-intensive CFD methods, the Vortex Particle Method is a medium-fidelity approach which enables realistic aerodynamic modeling without requiring heavy computational resources.